-- Obedience — Police dogs must be able to listen consistently to their handler’s commands as a vital role of their duties.
+- Obedience: Police dogs must be able to listen consistently to their handler’s commands as a vital role of their duties.
 A dog is more likely to be a good fit for law enforcement if he’s obedient and easily trained.

-- Great Work Ethic — Police dogs are working canines, meaning that they have a different set of needs and routines than a dog who spends all day at home with his family.
+- Great Work Ethic: Police dogs are working canines, meaning that they have a different set of needs and routines than a dog who spends all day at home with his family.
 Accordingly, a main role of police dogs equates to having a strong work drive to keep up with the demands of their everyday activities.

 The 13 Best Police Dog Breeds

-Here are some of the best breeds suited for police work.
+Here are some of the best breeds suited for police station and offsite work.
 Note that every dog is different and should be evaluated on an individual basis for police work potential, but many of these breeds often make a great choice for police work.

-While sourcing a breed that’s historically been used for police work may help, a lot of the skill of police dogs can be directly traced to the quality of their training.
+While sourcing a breed that’s historically been used for police work may help, a lot of the skill of police dogs can be directly traced to the quality of their training programs.

 1. Belgian Malinois

 The Belgian Malinois is a confident, hardworking dog with a strong, muscular build.
 These world-class working dogs help humans with a variety of tasks ranging from herding livestock to performing as excellent guard dogs to working alongside police.